Here are answers to some questions we have encountered and you may have been thinking about:

 When should I start applying for the program and assistantships/scholarships?

-The application, transcripts, recommendation letters (3), personal statement and resume are due by FEBRUARY 1.
+The application, transcripts, recommendation letters (3), personal statement and resume are due by January 15, 2017.
 You are welcome to start building your application file any time - many individuals will begin to submit parts of the application in the fall.
 We create a file for you in our office and keep it up to date as you turn items in.
-You can always check with Marlene Shea about the status of your file (319) 273-2605 or firstname.lastname@example.org.
-Assistantships and Scholarships
+You can always check the status of your file by calling (319) 273-2605.

 How many people are typically accepted into the program?
 What is the typical class size?